senseexcel/senseexcel/install_guide.md

 #### 5.5.3  Create a Content Library on the Qlik Sense Server.

 1. Within the QMC >> Content libraries >> Create New >> Enter the name “senseexcel” >> Apply.
+2. When prompted for a Security Rule set it to User is Like * to make Sense Excel available to all licensed Qlik Sense users.
-2. Copy the contents of your organzation's LEF file or trial key into a new text document.
+3. Copy the contents of your organzation's LEF file or trial key into a new text document.
-3. For token licensing strategies, the contents of your LEF or trial key alone will suffice.
+4. For token licensing strategies, the contents of your LEF or trial key alone will suffice.
      For named user licensing strategies please follow the additional steps below.
-4. Append the LEF information with the domain and user name of the users which will access Sense Excel in the format below.
+5. Append the LEF information with the domain and user name of the users which will access Sense Excel in the format below.
    The FROM; TO information is optional if you choose to put time limits on the license duration of your named users.

  ```